Joxe Azurmendi: Philosophical work

+All of Azurmendi's philosophical work was a defense of freedom of thought and conscience.
+The Human-Animal is one of the basic categories developed to carry out his work.
+This concept unified his thought, which was not a closed system.
 His work emerged and developed during a period marked by a crisis of culture, politics and values.
 But it was a crisis that he understood not as something negative, but rather something that opened up a whole new range of possibilities.
-Consequently, all his thinking is centred around the defence of freedom in every field, but especially in relation to conscience and thinking.
+Consequently, all his thinking was centred around the defence of freedom in every field, but especially in relation to conscience and thinking.

 Far from fleeing the crisis, then, his work tries to outline how we can live in this situation.
 To this end, he adopts a relativist perspective, and given that modernity has left us with no solid base, he fights against the last vestiges of the dogmatism towards which our society tends to lean when in crisis:

 In this sense, for example, he is critical of the modern state, which he accuses of being the new church seeking to control our consciences.
 He also criticises the exploitation of morality, or in other words, how politicians, instead of solving the problems facing them in their various areas or fields, flee instead to moral ground to hide their responsibilities under the cloak of supposedly absolute moral principles:

-He has also made an important contribution in questioning the canonical interpretations which have been constructed regarding different issues.
+He also made an important contribution in questioning the canonical interpretations which have been constructed regarding different issues.
 Of particular interest, due to his erudition and training in Germany, is his interpretation of the German Enlightenment.
-In this context he deconstructs the apparent opposition between the French Enlightenment and German Romanticism and proposes a new way of thinking about the different aspects which stem from this opposition.
-In this way, he defies certain Spanish and French intellectuals (Alain Finkielkraut) and argues that nationalism in fact arose in France (Montesquieu, Voltaire, Rousseau, Ernest Renan) and was later reinterpreted by the German thinkers and romantics.
-By doing this, he questions the way in which authors such as Goethe, Schiller, Herder or Humboldt are viewed as the fathers of metaphysical nationalism.
-In this field, the opposition between civic nationalism and ethnic nationalism is deconstructed.
+In this context he deconstructed the apparent opposition between the French Enlightenment and German Romanticism and proposed a new way of thinking about the different aspects which stem from this opposition.
+In this way, he defies certain Spanish and French intellectuals (Alain Finkielkraut) and argued that nationalism in fact arose in France (Montesquieu, Voltaire, Rousseau, Ernest Renan) and was later reinterpreted by the German thinkers and romantics.
+By doing this, he questioned the way in which authors such as Goethe, Schiller, Herder or Humboldt are viewed as the fathers of metaphysical nationalism.
+In this field, the opposition between civic nationalism and ethnic nationalism was deconstructed.
 Thus, Azurmendi criticizes the essentialist basis of Spanish nationalism and French nationalism that operates under these nation states.

-Some of the topics Azurmendi deeply develops in his essays first appeared in his poetry of youth.
-Azurmendi is within the Basque poetry of the 60s which shows the fight against the tradition, the old faith and the dogmatic certainties:
+Some of the topics Azurmendi deeply developed in his essays first appeared in his poetry of youth.
+Azurmendi was within the Basque poetry of the 1960s which shows the fight against the tradition, the old faith and the dogmatic certainties: